-But according to Einride’s founder Robert Falck, that is not enough to win, or even be a contender, in the global battle to decide the future of mobility and the automotive sector.
+But according to the CEO of Einride – a Swedish transport-disruptor – that is not enough to win, or even be a contender, in the global battle to decide the future of mobility and the automotive sector.

-“The transport battle will be decided in the US, not here,” he tells Sifted in an interview.
+“The transport battle will be decided in the US, not here,” Einride’s chief and founder, Robert Falck, tells Sifted in an interview.

 “As proud as we are of our competency, Europe is becoming obsolete in developing the future of transport technology.
 We are doing pretty well in Sweden but that is mainly because we are a mini version of the US.
 The next battle will be about the automotive industry and China and the US are the ones fighting it,” Falck says.

 Europe’s automotive sector directly employs 2.6m people and has some of the world largest carmakers such as Volkswagen, Renault and PSA.
 These companies collectively spend tens of billions on research and development.

 But for Falck, most of the innovation in the industry really takes place in the US, not in countries such as France or Germany.